Nefelim4ag/Marlin/README.md

 ### 07/29/2022
 **v2.1**
-- [X] Added the ability to save settings to the .ini configuration file on the SD card and load settings from it using the `M5000`, `M5001` commands and from the printer menu, almost 90 parameters are saved and loaded (more info)
+- [X] Added the ability to save settings to the .ini configuration file on the SD card and load settings from it using the `M5000`, `M5001` commands and from the printer menu, almost 90 parameters are saved and loaded ([more]((#Saving-and-loading-parameters-to-ini-file)))
 - [X] Added settings for extruder parking parameters when pausing or changing filament and parameters for changing filament in the menu `Settings` - `Advanced settings` - `Pause / Filament change`
 - [X] Fixed output of some texts in the menu
 - [X] Applied all the latest changes and bug fixes of the original Marlin up to 07/28/2022